Sometimes the line between the landlord’s and tenant’s responsibilities can be skewed, have a read this article to get some clarity on the subject.

 The obligations of tenants should be set out in the tenancy agreement, of what is and isn’t permissible in the property or on its grounds.
 As well as this, there’ll be points referred to in the tenancy agreement relating to:

 - Responsibilities for rent payments made on time and in full.

 The agreed rent will be specified on the tenancy agreement, as well as the date it is due every month.
-The agreement will have been signed by the tenancy as a binding document that they are obliged to stick to.
+The agreement will have been signed by the tenants as a binding document that they are obliged to stick to.